harshita214/Chrome-Extension/README.md

 ## Overview

-<p align="center">        Chrome Extensions are something which we use very frequently in our day-to-day life for example Grammarly, In this project similarly, I will be adding some extensions and along with it giving some ideas of extensions that can be implemented.
-Using extension makes life easier but what if we build an extension it makes it more exciting.
-So you may be on any level of learning you can always contribute to this project and build your very own extensions!                   </p>
+<p align="center">        Chrome Extensions are something which we use very frequently in our day-to-day life for example, Grammarly.
+In this project, similarly, I will be adding some extensions and along with it giving some ideas of extensions that can be implemented.
+Using extension makes life easier but what if we build an extension— it makes it more exciting.
+So you may be on any level of learning, you can always contribute to this project and build your very own extensions!                   </p>

 <div align="center">   <h3>     Contribution is fun! ✨    </h3>    </div>